-Virtual advising is usually conducted over email, but phone and WebEx sessions can be arranged as needed.
+Virtual advising is usually conducted by email, phone, or Zoom/WebEx.
 It is often easiest and fastest to have an advising question answered through virtual advising.
 If/when it becomes clear that virtual advising is not sufficient for a given situation, the advisor will suggest walk-in hours or scheduling an appointment.